 - A consistently sore throat, or trouble swallowing

 If you’ve experienced the above symptoms for more than a week or two, even if you’re not in pain, consult your dentist for an oral cancer screening; catching cancer early is essential to a positive prognosis.

 Diagnosing Oral Cancer

 Your dentist will provide oral cancer screenings at your twice-yearly visits but if you’ve noticed abnormal symptoms that last for more than a few weeks, call your dentist for a checkup.
-During your visit, your dentist will visually examine your mouth and may take a small tissue sample to test for cancerous cells.
-If your dentist determines that your symptoms are caused by oral cancer, he or she will conduct a thorough inspection of your mouth and throat to decide your prognosis.
+Your dentist will visually examine your mouth during your visit and may take a small tissue sample to test for cancerous cells.
+If your dentist determines that your symptoms are caused by oral cancer, they will conduct a thorough inspection of your mouth and throat to decide your prognosis.
 These tests can include imaging tests or a small camera scope that will determine whether cancerous cells have spread beyond your mouth.
-Once your dentist diagnoses oral cancer and determines how advanced it is, he or she will work with you to plan a treatment schedule.
+Once your dentist diagnoses oral cancer and determines how advanced it is, they will work with you to plan a treatment schedule.

 The best way to prevent oral cancer is to visit your dentist once every six months for a checkup and screening.
-However, your lifestyle choices can affect your likelihood to develop cancer.
-Avoid tobacco and excessive drinking, and wear sunscreen chapstick on your lips to prevent sun damage; keep a healthy diet and consult your dentist right away if you’re notice any abnormalities in your mouth.
+However, your lifestyle choices can affect your likelihood of developing cancer.
+Avoid tobacco and excessive drinking, and wear sunscreen chapstick on your lips to prevent sun damage; keep a healthy diet and consult your dentist right away if you notice any abnormalities in your mouth.